Wells Fargo slashes price target on Fidelity National Information Services Inc. [FIS] – find out why.

 Wells Fargo have made an estimate for Fidelity National Information Services Inc. shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on July 14, 2022.
 While these analysts kept the previous recommendation, Evercore ISI raised their target price from $115 to $135.
 The new note on the price target was released on June 13, 2022, representing the official price target for Fidelity National Information Services Inc. stock.
 Previously, the target price had yet another raise to $128, while Goldman analysts kept a Buy rating on FIS stock.

-Fidelity National Information Services Inc. [FIS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.47.
-With this latest performance, FIS shares dropped by -2.12% in over the last four-week period, additionally plugging by 3.01% over the last 6 months – not to mention a drop of -26.91% in the past year of trading.
+Fidelity National Information Services Inc. [FIS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.85.
+With this latest performance, FIS shares dropped by -10.59% in over the last four-week period, additionally sinking by -4.07% over the last 6 months – not to mention a drop of -28.49% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Fidelity National Information Services Inc. [FIS] shares currently have an operating margin of +15.15 and a Gross Margin at +37.44.
 Fidelity National Information Services Inc.’s Net Margin is presently recorded at +3.00.